deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

         node-role.kubernetes.io/control-plane: 'true' # Restrict virt-controller and virt-api pods to only run on the control-plane nodes.
   workloads:
     nodePlacement:
       nodeSelector: {} # Allow the virt-handler pods to only on all nodes
 ```

 ## Deploying the core apps

 Run the `2.deploy-core-apps.sh` script to deploy the cluster.

 Congratulations!
 You have successfully deployed a Kubernetes Cluster with the minimum requirements.
 We still recommend to deploy the Monitoring stack to monitor the RAM and CPU usage of the containers.
-Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of Cluster Factory](/docs/main-concepts/k0s), or continue the [Getting Started](./argo-apps-deployment).
+Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of ClusterFactory](/docs/main-concepts/k0s), or continue the [Getting Started](./argo-apps-deployment).

 :::note